flintlib/flint/doc/source/ca.rst

     Initializes *K* to represent a multivariate field `\mathbb{Q}(a_1, \ldots, a_n)` in *n*
-    extension elements.
-The extension elements must subsequently be assigned one by one using :func:`ca_field_set_ext`.
+    extension numbers.
+The extension numbers must subsequently be assigned one by one using :func:`ca_field_set_ext`.

 .. function:: void ca_field_set_ext(ca_field_t K, slong i, slong x_index, ca_ctx_t ctx)

-    Sets the extension element at position *i* (here indexed from 0) of *K* to the generator of the field with index *x_index* in *ctx*.
+    Sets the extension number at position *i* (here indexed from 0) of *K* to the generator of the field with index *x_index* in *ctx*.
     (It is assumed that the generating field is a univariate field.)